microbiomedata/nmdc-status-website/README.md

 ## Text

 The website's text is written in **Markdown** format.
-I chose to implementing things that way in an attempt to make it easier for non-developers to update the text.
+I implemented things that way in an attempt to make it easier for team members who are familiar with Markdown—but not with HTML—to update the website.

 The website uses a JavaScript library named [Showdown](https://github.com/showdownjs/showdown) to convert that Markdown into HTML.
-The conversion process begins when the web browser loads the web page.
+The conversion process happens when the web browser loads the web page.

 ## Google Analytics